elibtronic/talk_to_lis_grievances/README.md

 # Talk to LIS Grievances

-This pre-seeds a OpenAI with the 5 year archive of LIS Grievances Tweets.
+This pre-seeds a OpenAI with the [5 year archive](https://doi.org/10.5683/SP3/PHWSVM) of LIS Grievances Tweets.
 You can then interact directly with it.

-Yup, you can talk to it directly now.
-Uses Google Colab.